Destination guide

 Yellow Fever is required for Uganda

-Uganda requires a valid Yellow Fever certificate for entry, so this is one you can't skip.
+Uganda requires a valid Yellow Fever certificate for entry, so this is one you can't skip — and the Uganda e-Visa application asks you to upload it, so it needs sorting before you apply, not just before you fly.
 The vaccine is a single dose given at least 10 days before travel, and the certificate is valid for life.
 As a registered Yellow Fever Vaccination Centre, we vaccinate and issue the certificate in one visit.

 - Required for entry to Uganda for travellers aged 9 months and over